 The FIA, headed notoriously by J. M. Ballestre, Prost's fellow

-proceeded to shift attention away from Prost's tactics by
+countryman, proceeded to shift attention away from Prost's tactics

-and charging him with misconduct in earlier races ....... a
+by disqualifying Senna and charging him with misconduct in earlier

-corner of the Japanese GP in 1990 (the year after the first
+at the first corner of the Japanese GP in 1990 (the year after the

-thereby regaining the title, under a great deal of criticism.
+first incident) and thereby regaining the title, under a great